-

-Click & collect NAD in as little as 60 seconds^.
+Click & Collect Namibian Dollar (NAD) in as little as 60 seconds.*

-• Visit your local participating M&S store to buy Namibian Dollars.
-With stores nationwide - many open seven days a week and late into the evening - you can buy your Travel Money at a time that suits you.
+Buy Namibian Dollar in your local participating M&S store.* With over 90 Travel Money Bureaux nationwide - many open seven days a week. - you can buy Namibian Dollar at a time that suits you.

 Why buy Namibian Dollars from M&S Travel Money?